fanxiule/CRD_Fusion/README.md

 ## Quick Example

-The provided jupyter notebook show a quick example of our pipeline.
+The provided jupyter notebook shows a quick example of our pipeline.
 Run the command below to launch the example.

 ```
 jupyter notebook example.ipynb